Isonzo/tavs/README.md

 # Tavs
 A simple utility to open C source and header files in pairs in Neovim.
-Give some files, Tavs match the ones with the same name.
+Give some files, it creates tabs that match the ones with the same name and uses a vertical split.

 ## Prerequisites
 - Neovim